timkurvers/valheim-macos/README.md

 These steps take between 15 to 30 minutes to complete, depending on network speed and computing power.

 1. Clone this repository: `git clone https://github.com/timkurvers/valheim-macos`.

-   > __Note__
-   > Downloading the repository as a zip-file may cause [the build to be damaged] due to macOS quarantining
-   > files that originate from the internet.

 2. Navigate to the cloned repository in your terminal of choice.
 3. Run `./build.sh` and follow the instructions.

-   > __Note__
-   > The script will ask for Steam credentials so that Valheim data can be acquired.
-As the original
-   > macOS Steam client does not have access to Valheim, this is done automatically via [DepotDownloader].

    If you would rather use the Public Test build, run `./build.sh --beta` instead.
 Read the [official Public Test FAQ] to learn more.